Bagnara Calabra

-Bagnara Calabra (or simply Bagnara) is a comune (municipality) in the Province of Reggio Calabria in Calabria, southern Italy.
+Bagnara Calabra (or simply Bagnara) is a municipality in the Province of Reggio Calabria in Calabria, Southern Italy.
 It is located in the hills facing the Tyrrhenian Sea on the southern tip of the region, about 100 km southwest of Catanzaro and about 25 km northeast of Reggio Calabria.
+It has a population of 9,164.

 History

 The first organized village for which we have historical proof was around 1085 AD, with edification of "S. Mary's V.G. and XII Apostles Abbey Nullius" ordered by Roger I of Sicily.

 Other historical assumptions supported by indirect proofs allow dating much further back, to being directly connected with Mamertini (sons of war-god Mars), following the First Punic War.

 Supporting this theory, ancient coins with the likeness of Mars were discovered and documented in this area around 1800.

 Roman presence is historically proven by the ancient "Via Capua-Regium", also known as Via Popilia, built in 132 BC, through Bagnara's territory.

 During the Roman era, the village was known as "Balnearum", at that time a thermal spring used by Romans.

 Others claim that Bagnara was founded by Phoenicia around the 8th century BC, but there's no archaeological proof supporting this theory.

 Since 1130 AD, Bagnara was part of the Kingdom of Sicily established by Roger II.

 The village was almost completely destroyed by the 1783 Calabrian earthquakes and tsunami.
 It is recorded as the most powerful in the area, killing 59% of the population and collapsing the Abbey Nullius.

 The only evidence left of a late-eighteenth century building is Carmine's Church, which was rebuilt after the earthquakes.

 On 24 August 1860 followed by ten official Giuseppe Garibaldi fighting for Italian unification reached Bagnara where they were host by a member of the National Guard.

 In the past the name was just Bagnara, but after the 1861 and unification of Italy, it became Bagnara Calabra to distinguish it from Bagnara di Romagna.

 Bagnara was also heavily hit by the 1908 Messina earthquake.